webplatform/docs-wpd/Annotations/index.md

 ** Can annotations be enabled without an extension, or must the user install an extension?
 Is there a script that could be hosted to do the same thing?
 * Show annotations on demand
 * Optional: Add special "classes" of annotation, such as tests results, that display differently in the spec than simple text annotations (perhaps as icons for browser support)
-** '''"editorial" :''' grammar change, typo, clarification ** '''"normative" :''' change to technical requirements of spec ** '''"request" :''' suggestion for new feature
+** '''"editorial":''' grammar change, typo, clarification ** '''"normative":''' change to technical requirements of spec ** '''"request":''' suggestion for new feature
-** '''"testable" :''' marks section of spec as a testable assertion that needs one or more tests
+** '''"testable":''' marks section of spec as a testable assertion that needs one or more tests
 * Provide separate document view of annotations outside sidebar context (e.g. a page that lists all annotations for a site, on a per-page, per-tag basis)
+* Provide status states, like:
+** '''"new"'''
+** '''"accepted"'''
+** '''"assigned"'''
+** '''"resolved"'''
+** might reuse existing hashtag functionality, with special behavior for certain states